PhilippGrashoff/cronforatk/README.md

 # Open Todos
 * Currently, there are different time fields in Scheduler: time_yearly, time_monthly, time_weekly and time_daily.
 This should be replaced be a single time field.
 * There is no locking implemented (A cronjob could still be in schedule/currently being executed while being executed again by the next minutely Executor::run()).
 This should only be an issue for crons that are executed minutely.
+* There currently is no option to execute a cronjob at the last day of the month.
+This would be a sensible addition.